vladislav-yemelyanov/monarch/README.md

 💡 `monarch` prints the selected project path to **stdout**, making it easy to compose with shells and editors.

+## Keyboard Shortcuts

+Navigate and manage projects quickly using the following keyboard shortcuts:

+Ctrl + P → Move up through the list

+Ctrl + N → Move down through the list

+Enter → Select the highlighted project

+Esc → Exit the menu

 ---

 ## Platform support